AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Conclusion

 \section{Conclusion}

 We present AdaptNC, an online conformal prediction method that adapts nonconformity scores under distribution shift.
-AdaptNC leverages a reweighted data distribution to balance reliance on past data and introduces a replay mechanism to stabilize adaptation and maintain coverage as scores evolve.
-We establish theoretical regret and long-term coverage guarantees and validate the approach on three robotics case studies involving \textbf{environmental change, multi-agent interaction,} and \textbf{system degradation}.
-Across all settings, AdaptNC achieves coverage closer to the target level with lower uncertainty volume than competing methods, demonstrating its efficacy under distribution shift.
-Future work will address the limitations discussed in Appendix~\ref{sec:limitations}.
+It leverages a reweighted data distribution and a replay mechanism to stabilize adaptation and maintain coverage as scores evolve.
+We establish regret and long-term coverage guarantees and validate the method on three robotics case studies involving \textbf{environmental change, multi-agent interaction,} and \textbf{system degradation}.
+Across all settings, AdaptNC achieves coverage closer to the target with lower uncertainty volume than competing methods.
+Future work will focus on improving computational efficiency and addressing the limitations discussed in Appendix~\ref{sec:limitations}.